I have a thing for loaf-style sweetbreads, you may have noticed. I don't plan on stopping anytime soon.

-The bread's crumb is extremely soft and supple, you almost need a fork.
+This bread's crumb is exceptionally soft and supple, you almost need a fork.
 Almost.
-I love the way the center cracks and sinks just a little, forming broken crevices that hide a dusting of sugar.
-Breakfast, lunch, snack, dessert- your call.
-With 50% less gluten, you get the best of both worlds.
-Rise and pockets from the all-purpose flour, texture and grainy-ness from the almond flour.
+I love the way the center cracks and sinks just a little, forming broken crevices that hide a dusting of sugar: breakfast, lunch, snack, dessert- your call.
+It has less gluten than standard sweetbreads, so you get the best of both worlds.
+Rise and pockets from the all-purpose flour, texture, and grainy-ness from the almond flour.
 YUM!

 "The bread will sink a little from the weight of the peaches in the center, even though it is cooked through, so don't worry!"

-Ingredients: 1 cup almond flour, 1 cup all purpose flour, 1 tsp. baking soda, 2 tsp. baking powder, pinch of sea salt, 2 eggs at room temperature, 1 tsp. vanilla, 3/4 cup dark brown sugar, 1 scant cup unsweetened apple sauce, 1/2 cup neutral oil, 1 peach- peeled and diced, 1 tbsp. orange juice, 2 tsp. sugar + more for dusting.
+Ingredients: 1 cup almond flour, 1 cup all-purpose flour, 1 tsp. baking soda, 2 tsp. baking powder, a pinch of sea salt, 2 eggs at room temperature, 1 tsp. vanilla, 3/4 cup dark brown sugar, 3/4 cup unsweetened apple sauce, scant 1/2 cup neutral oil, 1 large peach- peeled and diced (or 1 cup drained and chopped canned peaches), 1 tbsp. orange juice, 2 tsp. sugar + more for dusting.

 Makes 1 loaf.

-1. Preheat oven to 350*, grease and line a standard loaf pan.
+1. Preheat the oven to 350*, grease, and line a standard loaf pan.

 2. Put diced peach into a small saucepan, add sugar and orange juice Heat over medium, and bring to a low simmer.
 Stir and crush the fruit until a glossy, slightly chunky sauce is made, 5-7 minutes.
 Remove from heat.